Skip to content

 Should I form a Wyoming DAO LLC instead of a regular LLC?

 Start with a regular LLC unless your protocol's governance is genuinely on-chain today.
 You can always convert to DAO LLC later.
-Most Web3 founders we serve operate fine under a regular LLC for the first 12 to 24 months.
+Most Web3 founders operate fine under a regular LLC for the first 12 to 24 months.

 How do I open a US bank account as a Web3 company?